prysmaticlabs/documentation/website/docs/install/install-with-docker.md

 An important step in the process is ensuring your beacon node is all set up before trying to run a validator.
 This is because after your validator is inducted into the participating validator set, it is expected to begin performing its duties almost right away.
 It is important to run a validator with a node that is synchronized to the chain head so you can start earning ETH instead of losing it.

 :::tip Syncing your node
-The beacon-chain node you are using should be **completely synced** before submitting your deposit.
+The beacon-chain node you're using should be **completely synced** before submitting your deposit.
 You may **incur minor inactivity balance penalties** if the validator is unable to perform its duties by the time the deposit is processed and activated by the beacon chain network.
 :::

 You can check the sync status of your node with the following command on most systems: